pfultz2/cget/docs/src/building.rst

 A cmake ``autotools`` is provided to build autotools-based libraries.
 Autotools is not a portable build system and may not work on all platforms.

+""""
+Make
+""""

+A cmake ``make`` is provided to build makefile-based libraries.
+This will invoke ``make`` and then ``make install``.
+It will set the ``PREFIX`` variable to the installation location.
+Makefile is not a portable build system and may not work on all platforms.